utnet-org/utility-sdk-rs/README.md

 ## Example

-Wrap a struct in `#[unc_bindgen]` and it generates a smart contract compatible with the UNC blockchain:
+Wrap a struct in `#[unc_bindgen]` and it generates a smart contract compatible with the Utility blockchain:

 ```rs
 use unc_sdk::{unc_bindgen, env};